Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 }
 ~~~

 This is it folks.
-Notice that there are some more stuff in there.
-Disregard them, or delete them.
-Like the index handler and the templates.
-They are just something that I used.
+I'm doing some extra in there, like loading static handling for css and img.
+You can ignore those.

 After you have the email, you should be able to go on and store it and retrieve it later if you want.
 With Gin, you can even do authenticated end-points.